 I’m just going to tell you right now, wifi is not one of Italy’s strong suits.
 It might only work in the lobby and it probably won’t be as fast as what you’re used to having at home.
 Also expect some weird log in situation from an outside provider because the old man that has been running this hotel for 30 years in not interested in setting up his own wifi.

 I like to book with booking.com because you can see all the different kinds of rooms they offer, photos and cancelation options in the grid.
 I always use the map layout feature on booking.com and sometimes they will have a better cancelation policy.
 Booking.com is also great for smaller properties or B&Bs that don’t have a website.
-Pricing is usually comparable on most sites, so it just depends on bottom line, who offers an extra incentive (usually booking direct) and cancelation policy.

 To really get the best deals on hotels in Italy, stay during the off season or shoulder season.
 I stayed at a hotel in Venice in January for 95 euro, compared to the 450 euro the exact room goes for in July!